 With one half of Bloom Bakers hailing from Nuremberg, we had to add Elisen-Lebkuchen to our product range as soon as the first Christmas was approaching.
-And man did they fly off the shelf!
-But what are (authentic) Lebkuchen, what does the word mean and what is so special about this particular German Christmas biscuit?
+And man did they fly off the shelves!
+But what are (authentic) Lebkuchen, what does the word mean, and what is so special about this particular German Christmas biscuit?

 Does Lebkuchen = Gingerbread?

-First things first, although Lebkuchen translates as gingerbread this is misleading.
-Because whilst the special spice blend used in Lebkuchen contains ground ginger, it is nowhere near as prominent in taste, as it is in a British gingerbread biscuit.
+First things first: although “Lebkuchen” translates as gingerbread this is totally misleading.
+Whilst the special spice blend used in Lebkuchen contains ground ginger, it is nowhere near as prominent in taste as it is in a British gingerbread biscuit.
 Elisen-Lebkuchen are softer, contain nuts and are glazed with chocolate or icing.
-The consistency is cake-like and they are usually round and baked on top of a rice paper wafer (called Oblate, which is why they are also called “Oblatenlebkuchen” in Germany).
+The consistency is cake-like and they are usually round and baked on top of a traditional paper-thin wafer (called Oblate, which is why they are also called “Oblatenlebkuchen” in Germany).

 Elisen-Lebkuchen are the highest quality authentic Lebkuchen you can find.
-Meaning they must contain at least 25% nuts and no more than 10% flour.
-The finest artisan Lebkuchen bakeries in Nuremberg boast close to 40 percent nut content, and so do ours.
-To boot we also do not use any flour in our Lebkuchen mix, There is however a bit of flour in th wafer that the biscuit sits on.
+Meaning they must contain at least 25% nuts and no more than 10% wheat flour.
+The finest artisan Lebkuchen bakeries in Nuremberg boast close to 40% nut content, and so do ours.
+Plus we don’t use any flour in our Lebkuchen mix.
+There is however a bit of flour in the wafer that the biscuit sits on.
 The iced version are dairy-free.
-This means they can be enjoyed by a wide range of food lovers with food-intolerances.
+This means they can be enjoyed by a wide range of food lovers with food intolerances.

 You can find this hugely popular German Christmas biscuit in the popular supermarket chains such as Lidl, Aldi (both German), Tesco, Sainsbury’s, etc. over the holiday seasons.
 But these varieties pale in comparison to the authentic variety that we make.
 The supermarket varieties are over-processed.
 This takes away the delightful natural bite of the citrusy mixed peel.
 Their high volume of flour and sugar also makes the biscuits drier than you want them to be.
 To try the artisan product is to know what makes proper Lebkuchen so special.